 2000 Kansas State Reading Circle Recommendation

-James M Deem has introduced the subjects of bogs and bog bodies to thousands of children, both in the United States and internationally.
-He says:
+I have introduced the subjects of bogs and bog bodies to thousands of children, both in the United States and internationally.

 During my presentation, I define what a bog is, explain its "birth" and development, and discuss how and why early European people placed objects and bodies in bogs (and other watery places).
 I then introduce students to an array of bog bodies, using some 50 images (many of them rare) that I came across during my research.
 I explain how each body was discovered and studied and what the analysis revealed about their lives and deaths.
 I discuss my research process and describe some of the adventures I had when working on the book.